An eggless banana bread moist and full of flavor, no regular banana bread can be better than this vegan one.

 - Cream together the soft coconut oil, brown and white sugar.
 Add the mashed bananas, the vanilla extract, and the milk mixture.
 Mix well, add the flour slowly and incorporate it, taking care not to over mix the batter.

 - Leave the vegan banana bread in the tin for about 15 minutes.
-Remove from the baking dish and let cool completely on a wire rack.
+Then, remove from the baking dish and let cool completely on a wire rack.
 Dust it with icing sugar before serving, if you wish.